 Step 3: Define the Custom Report Metrics

-The metrics options you have to choose from will be different depending on which custom report type you choose.
-However, no matter which report type you do pick, the metrics you define will determine which data to include in your custom report.
+The metrics options you have to choose from will be different depending on which custom report type you chose.
+However, no matter which report type you picked, the metrics you define will determine which data to include in your custom report.